jrosen081/PDFDrawingView/README.md

 # How to Use:

-1. Create a PDF Document using either PDFKit or CoreGraphics, but PDFKit is recommended.
+1. Create a PDF Document using PDFKit.
 2. Import using CocoaPods or download from here.
 3. Use the constructor method.
 ```swift